FelixOnline/v2/content/articles/2011-6-2-skype-pushes-unwanted-software-to-users.md

  - /tech/1301/skype-pushes-unwanted-software-to-users
 imported: true
 comments:
+ - value: >
- - This was to do with the Skype Extras and the games which were optionally installed with Skype I remember
+     This was to do with the Skype Extras and the games which were optionally installed with Skype I remember.

 # Article Taxonomies
 categories: